Neuro-iX/Tutorials/README.md

 # Tutorials

 All the tutorials are in jupyter notebook format. \
-You are welcome to update/improve previous tutorials or add your own.
+You are welcome to update/improve previous tutorials or add your own one.

 - [Launching notebooks](#Launching)
 - [Tutorial-1 - New member's guidebook](#Tutorial-1)